signature-ip-ai/inoculator-user-guide/source/copyproject.rst

   :align: center

 Limitations:

-  -	Upper case only on the first letters.
+  - Only the first letters should be in uppercase.

-  -	Use only alphanumeric keys including ñ and Ñ, spaces and no special characters.
+  - Use alphanumeric characters only, including ñ and Ñ, and spaces.

+  - Special characters are not allowed.